Meet our staff

 Autumn graduated from Maryville College with a degree in Physical Therapy.
 When camp is not in session, she works at Unum in Chattanooga as a FMLA Leave Specialist helping those in her community.

-Autumn and her husband Bryan have a son named Marcus who comes every year to grow up at BridgeMont while his mom inspires kids with a fun week of camp.
+Autumn and her husband Bryan have a son named Marcus and a daughter named Quinn, who come every year to grow up at BridgeMont while his mom inspires kids with a fun week of camp.